-7.23.1.
+- 7.23.1.
 Generally.
-All common infrastructure and improvements required by the SLDC shall be operated and maintained as required by this section.
-The instruments creating the dedication, homeowners' association (HOA), condominium association, easement, transfer, or improvement district shall be attached to any application for a project that includes improvements for public use.
+All common infrastructure and improvements required by the SLDC shall be operated and maintained by the County or by a third party as required by this section.
+The instruments creating the dedication, homeowners' association (HOA), condominium association, easement, transfer, or improvement district shall be attached for review and approval to any application for a project that includes improvements for public use. - 7.23.2.

-- 7.23.2.
 Dedication.
 Dedication of land and/or an improvement to the County satisfies the requirements of this section.
 Dedication shall take the form of a fee simple ownership.
-The County may accept the improvement if: - 7.23.2.1.
+The County may accept an improvement if: - 7.23.2.1.
 The improvement has been fully constructed; - 7.23.2.2.
-Property dedicated is accessible to the general public; - 7.23.2.3.
-There is no cost of acquisition other than costs incidental to the transfer of ownership, such as title insurance; and - 7.23.2.4.
+Property dedicated is accessible to the general public:

+- 7.23.2.3.
+There is no cost of acquisition other than costs incidental to the transfer of ownership, (such as title insurance); and - 7.23.2.4.
 The improvement conforms to the applicable standards of the SLDC.